 - Minimally invasive posterior lumbar interbody fusion (PLIF)

 - Oblique lumbar interbody fusion (OLIF)

 - Endoscopic foraminotomy, discectomy, and decompression

-If you believe you may be suffering from a pinched nerve, the first step is scheduling an evaluation with an experienced spine specialist.
+If you believe you may be suffering from a pinched nerve, the first step is scheduling an evaluation with an experienced spine doctor and pinched nerve specialist.
 At New Jersey Spine Surgeons, we are dedicated to the preservation of motion and function through the latest minimally invasive spine procedures and treatments.
 Call (844)-7-NJSPINE today or fill out the form on this page to request a consultation at our Princeton and Staten Island offices.